 The Irvine, Calif.-based company established cardiac device manufacturing facilities in Cartago in 2016, announcing a plan to add 370 employees there in December 2018.
-The latest investment is slated to add a new, 274,000-square-foot building to the complex, the Puerto Rican agency said.
+The latest investment is slated to add a new, 274,000-square-foot building to the complex, the Costa Rican agency said.

 Edwards expects its Costa Rica operations to grow to approximately 1,100 workers by the end of 2020, according to the agency.
 The facility now employs more than 600 people, plant GM Josué Campos said.